piyushsh19/AngularCourse/angular-basics/src/app/admin/document.md

     NfFor directive:-
     It is also bhevaioural and template based dat to loop data in componets. *ngFor = "let donut of donuts".
 Are donuts is a iterable collection.
 I t iterates orver an componets as well as on elemnt as well.
+    Performance optimaziation for ngfor  when rerendering.
+Angular use internal differ.
+It basically comparing by identity {} == {} is false.
+As its a immutable form and dat is one directional.We can do its by trackById.
+If we are to delete any particaulr dtataset then angular know by its add and enhancing performance by diff.
+    It uses object identity as we can use mutatitaion of object .It compare the lastest rendered id very quickly